HCL-TECH-SOFTWARE/digital-experience/docs/productfeatures/digital_asset_mgmt/dam_plugin_communication.md

 This is an API at the DAM end, the URL to this API is defined in the `Plugin-API` request itself.
 This can be accessed by making a PUT call by the middleware when the operation is successfully completed.
 This `Callback-API` expects the modified file, download URL, and other metadata which is served to the user through DAM.
 To successfully communicate with DAM, a callback request must be made with a defined structure of request and response.

-See this page for the [Callback-API Specification](https://opensource.hcltechsw.com/experience-api-documentation/dam-api/).
+Refer to this documentation for more information on the [Callback-API Specification](https://opensource.hcltechsw.com/experience-api-documentation/dam-api/).

 **Body request**: